Rounding it up

-How much you’ll qualify for and the rates you’re given are also determined by the above, which is why you want to have all three in good standing.
+How much mortgage you qualify for is dependent on all of the above, which is why you want to have all three in good standing.

-If you didn’t know, your credit score is a number that ranges between 300 and 900.
-The higher your credit score, the more creditworthy you are.
+Your credit score is a number that ranges between 300 and 900.
+The higher your credit score, the more creditworthy you are – aka your chances of being qualified for the best mortgage rates are higher.
 When applying for a mortgage, lenders will see where you stand.
 If you’re in the “good” to “excellent” range, you likely won’t have a problem getting approved for the best interest rates.
 However, if your score is lower, you may find it tough to qualify, or you may only be approved for a mortgage with a higher interest rate.

+Down payment is the amount you pay to the buyer upfront when purchasing your home.
 To purchase a home in Canada, you need a down payment of at least 5%.
-For example, if you’re looking to buy a home that costs $500,000, you need to have saved at least $25,000 to qualify for a mortgage.
-While 5% is the minimum, it’d be advantageous to provide a 20% down payment, as you would not need to get Canada Mortgage and Housing Corporation (CMHC) insurance.
+For example, if you’re looking to buy a home that costs $500,000, you should have at least $25,000 saved to qualify for a mortgage.

 How do mortgage rates work?

-When people talk about mortgage rates, they’re referring to what you’ll pay.
-While rates do differ lender by lender, there are three main things you’ll want to look at when securing a mortgage.
+When you talk about mortgage and mortgage rates, you’re referring to the rate of interest that you’ll pay on top of your principal amount.
+While rates do differ lender to lender, there are two types of mortgage rates when securing a mortgage: